Interview With Deaf Blogger, Ellie Parfitt

 There are many misconceptions about deafness, like: ‘deaf people can’t drive’, ‘deaf people are dumb’, but the one that I feel is the biggest is: ‘all deaf people can sign’.
 This is not the case; each deaf individual has their own ways of communicating, some by sign language, and others by speech, lip-reading, cued speech, or a mixture.
 Don’t stereotype us.
 Also, some think hearing aids, are like glasses in the sense that they can instantly make you hear fine… They don’t!
 They just help.

-What advice do you give to young deaf and HoH individuals who are struggling to come to terms with their deafness and may feel unsure about their future.
+What advice do you give to young deaf and HoH individuals who are struggling with their deafness?

 Just remember that you’re not alone.
 Statistics suggest there are 11 million people in the UK with hearing loss.
 Being deaf/HOH is a challenge, but it can offer you great opportunities in life, like meeting other people like yourself.
 Your local audiologist can offer great advice about technology, get in touch with your local deaf society and see what they do.
 Sometimes deaf people have gatherings which can be great fun!
 There’s always someone to talk to, so don’t suffer in silence.